 New Student Orientation

 All incoming students are welcomed into the Taylor community through intentional experiences.
 Summer Orientation provides all matriculated students and their parents an introduction to community life and a chance to meet administrators, faculty, staff, and student leaders.
 Welcome Weekend begins the year with social events and informative activities.
 Each freshman and transfer student is placed in a small group led by upper-class student leaders.
 The small groups continue to meet as part of the IAS 110 class during the fall semester.
 Through class lectures and small groups, relevant topics are discussed to assist with the transition to college life and to provide a support network of assimilation into the Taylor community.
-For more information, please contact Shawnda Freer, Coordinator of First-Year Experience.
+Contact Lisa Wallace for more information about the First-Year Experience.

 Life Together Covenant